robertorcosta/azure-docs.pt-br/articles/sql-database/sql-database-managed-instance-migrate-tde-certificate.md

 # <a name="azure-clitabazure-cli"></a>[CLI do Azure](#tab/azure-cli)

-Caso precise instalá-la ou atualizá-la, confira [Instalar a CLI do Azure](/cli/azure/install-azure-cli).
+Se você precisar instalar ou atualizar, confira [Instalar a CLI do Azure](/cli/azure/install-azure-cli).

 * * *